reposense/RepoSense/docs/dg/report.md

 ## Zoom view ([c-zoom.vue](https://github.com/reposense/RepoSense/blob/master/frontend/src/views/c-zoom.vue))

-The `c_zoom` module is in charge of filtering and displaying the commits from the ramp chart's selected sub-range.
+The `c-zoom` module is in charge of filtering and displaying the commits from the ramp chart's selected sub-range.

 <!-- ==================================================================================================== -->

 ## Ramp view ([c-ramp.vue](https://github.com/reposense/RepoSense/blob/master/frontend/src/components/c-ramp.vue))

-The `c_ramp` module is responsible for receiving the relevant information from `c_summary` and generating ramp charts that contain ramp slices.
+The `c-ramp` module is responsible for receiving the relevant information from `c-summary` and generating ramp charts that contain ramp slices.

 ### Padding for dates
 For ramps between the date ranges, the slices will be selected and it will be pre and post padded with empty slices to align the ramp slice between the `sinceDate` and `untilDate`.
 The ramps will then be rendered with the slices in the right position.